CC Slaughters: Description and history

 In 2014, CC Slaughters was one of the few two bars to be featured in the list of bars attributed to DUI arrests in Portland in four years of data reviewed by Jonathan Maus of Bike Portland.
 In May 2017, one of its DJs was murdered in a random stabbing near his home.

 In his 2019 "overview of Portland's LGBTQ+ nightlife for the newcomer", Andrew Jankowski of the Portland Mercury wrote: "CC Slaughters & Rainbow Lounge is your prototypical gay bar.
 It's split into two spaces, joined by a video slot parlor.
 The Rainbow Lounge is next to Darcelle XV Showplace, and is perfect for a cocktail, chatting, or attending a viewing party, while CC's dance floor hosts multiple drag revues and party nights every day of the week."

 The Portland club announced plans to close indefinitely in 2020, during the COVID-19 pandemic and was closed on October 11, 2020 "for the foreseeable future".
 The manager said the strain on the business from the pandemic and increasing homeless camps in the Old Town neighborhood was too much.
 In March, the business confirmed plans to re-open in April 2021.
-It announced intentions to close at the end of July 2025, however the bar was put up for sale and intends to remain open.
+It announced intentions to close at the end of July 2025, however it continues to operate under new owners.
+Jonathan Lo and Christopher Lovern are the current owners of the Portland location.